Oklahoma City, Oklahoma

 The park covers roughly two city blocks, spanning from the Civic Center Music Hall to City Hall.
 It features a grand lawn, a colorful fountain, two pavilions, and a performance stage perfect for concerts, festivals, and other events.

 - Alvine Engineering’s scope focused on lighting design and providing power and controls for various lighting elements within Bicentennial Park, including pavilions, digital signage message boards, and a lighted fountain.

 - Provided the site’s electrical distribution design for lighting, the base water feature, and general power.

 - Coordinated security system revisions for the emergency call system and relocated surveillance cameras.

 - Custom curved benches were the overriding architectural improvement to the park.
-LED lighting was designed into the benches to reinforce the curved form and also illuminate the hard scape areas.
+LED lighting was integrated into the benches to reinforce the curved form and illuminate the hardscape areas.

-- Performed sound model analysis of the space to provide recommendations for creating an appropriate sound environment.
+- Performed sound model analysis of the space to recommend creating an appropriate sound environment.

 - Computer modeling was used to determine optimal loudspeaker selection and placement to create even sound distribution.

-- Provided design and consultation for an appropriate system to be integrated into the surrounding structure for the best acoustical solution.
+- Provided design and consultation for an appropriate system to be integrated into the surrounding structure for the best acoustic solution.

 Photography credit: Joseph Mills Photography